 Langer concedes that today’s modern man won’t begin incorporating low-impact variables into his workout regime until challenged with an injury.
 “Most young athletes feel immortal and have the mindset that if I am not hurt, then I am doing the right thing,” he says.

 This is why being open to preventative training is of the utmost importance for any man hoping to stay active, fit, and injury-free through his silver fox years.

 The first step to making low-impact training a habit is to discard any prejudices that these workouts are less effective than higher-impact workouts.
 “A well-timed and much needed low-intensity workout is as important, if not more, to overall improvement in performance,” says Muhr.

-The Harvard paper goes on to explain that aging physiological changes — like slower reflexes, muscle loss, fat gain, and heart capacity — happens even to healthy men, and is more extreme for those with medical problems.
+The Harvard paper goes on to explain that aging physiological changes — slower reflexes, muscle loss, fat gain, and heart capacity — happens even to healthy men and is more extreme for those with medical problems.
 “No man can stop the clock, but every man can slow its tick,” it reads.

 - Bartender Fight Club Is a Thing: The Knockout Fitness Program for Mixologists